DivkovicD/ML-Engineer-w-MS-Azure/starter_files/README.md

 *TODO:* Write an overview to your project.

 This project encompases most common steps in creating Azure Auto ML experiment and consuming it.
-Two approaches are used, the first showing how the whole process is performed using Azure ML Studio and the second is using Python Azure SDK.
+Two approaches were used, the first showing how the whole process is performed using Azure ML Studio and the second was using Python Azure SDK.
 The first approach is regarded as low-code-no-code experience and the second is demonstrating how the same scenario can be accompliched through coding in Python SDK for Azure ML.

 Despite small differences, both approaches have the same steps: